abdullahemad12/Cranberry-Btree/README.md

 <b>2. void* cbt_update(cranbtree_t* bt, int key, void* object);</b>

 Description: updates an existing entry in the tree with a new object given the key of the entry.
 If no entry with such a key was found, a new entry is inserted.
+It will fail if it was called on a cloned cranbtree unless the tree was detached.

 parameters:
 - cranbtree_t* bt: pointer to the cranbtree structure.